cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   (see {{sec-considerations-ids}}).

-  In a setting with clear initiator and responder roles, identity information in ADa sent by the initiator can be used by the responder for choosing the appropriate PRS string (respectively password) for this identity.
+  In a setting with clear initiator and responder roles, identity information in ADa sent by the initiator can be used by the responder for choosing the appropriate PRS (respectively password) for this identity.
-  ADa and ADb could also include application protocol version information of an application protocol (e.g. to avoid downgrade attacks).
+  ADa and ADb could also include application protocol version information (e.g. to avoid downgrade attacks).

 - Session identifier (sid).
-  If both parties have access to the same unique octet string sid being specific for a communication session before starting the protocol, it is RECOMMENDED to forward this sid value as an additional input for the protocol as this provides security advantages and will bind the CPace run to this communication session (see {{sec-considerations}}).
+  If both parties have access to the same unique public octet string sid being specific for a communication session before starting the protocol, it is RECOMMENDED to use this sid value as an additional input for the protocol as this provides security advantages and will bind the CPace run to this communication session (see {{sec-considerations}}).

 ## Optional CPace outputs

-If a session identifier is not available as input at protocol start CPace can optionally produce a session identifier sid\_output as output that might be helpful for the application for actions subsequent to the CPace protocol step (see {{sec-sid-output}}, {{BGHJ24}}).
+If a session identifier is not available as input at protocol start CPace can optionally produce a unique public session identifier sid\_output as output that might be helpful for the application for actions subsequent to the CPace protocol step (see {{sec-sid-output}}, {{BGHJ24}}).

 ## Responsibilities of the application layer